learn-co-curriculum/react-hooks-forms/README.md

 ## Conclusion

-Using a controlled component is the preferred way to do things in React &mdash;
-it allows us to keep _all_ component state in the React state, instead of relying on the DOM to retrieve the element's value through its internal state.
+Using a controlled component is the preferred way to do things in React — it allows us to keep _all_ component state in the React state, instead of relying on the DOM to retrieve the element's value through its internal state.